KyleBeebe/KyleBeebe.github.io/index.md

     <br/>
     <a href="https://github.com/KyleBeebe/Nori-Raytracer/tree/master/Reports/PDF">Technical Reports</a>
     <br/>
     The is an educational raytracer that I've been extending with extra features and functionality.
 Full path tracing has been implemented with support for diffuse, specular, and dielectric materials.
-The most recent addition was the implmentation of a volumentric rendering integrator.
-It allows the rendering of homogeneous mediums such as environmental fog.
+The most recent addition was the implementation of a volumentric rendering integrator.
+It allows the rendering of homogeneous mediums such as environmental fog with directed scattering via the Henyey-Greenstein phase function model.
   </p>

   <br/>